supratims/layer-php/README.md

 ## How to use this code
    * Create your keys on layer.com developer portal
    * Paste your keys in Layer.php
-   * Run client.php and send your messages.
+   * Run client.php to send your messages.
-   * write a dashboard.php to view all messages sent by the clients, and to respond
+   * Run messages.php to receive messages.

 ## Future enhancements
    * Create users and send/receive conversations by user